Empowering Parents dyslexia@bay™ Programme

 The programme is suitable for students aged 7 and above.
-The designed to help overcome all aspects of dyslexia for each student can be accessed in one of two ways::
+It is designed to help overcome all aspects of dyslexia for each student.

 The dyslexia@bay™ System is an unique system to aid with all the aspects of dyslexia: